 Those "What kind of X are you?" quizzes are everywhere online.
 What sandwich are you.
 What 90s sitcom character are you.
-They're dumb and people love them, myself included.
+They're hugely popular.
 The thing I noticed is that they always have the same structure: a fixed set of multiple-choice questions, a mapping from answers to results, and a big reveal at the end.
 The questions are generic personality questions that could map to anything.
 The category doesn't actually matter.

 So I built a version where the category is a parameter.
 You pick a topic from a dropdown and the quiz generates itself.
-Animals, countries, foods, sports, musical instruments, whatever.
 The questions are the same regardless.
 What changes is the result, which gets pulled live from Wikipedia.

 How the result is determined

-The quiz presents 10 questions drawn randomly from a pool of about 500.
-Each question has four multiple-choice answers.
-The questions are intentionally absurd ("How many bees could you fit in your mouth?") because the goal is entertainment, not psychometric accuracy.
+The quiz presents 10 questions drawn randomly from a pool of 500.
+Each question has four multiple-choice answers ("How many bees could you fit in your mouth?" / "I am the bee king").

-Once the hash picks a result, a second API call fetches that article's summary text and thumbnail image.
-The reveal screen shows the image, a paragraph of Wikipedia description, and a link to the full article.
-This means the result set updates whenever Wikipedia does.
-If someone adds a new animal to the Animals category, it becomes a possible quiz result without any change to the code.
+The result set updates whenever Wikipedia does.
+If someone adds a new entry to a category, it becomes a possible quiz result without any change to the code.

 The Jeopardy theme

 There's an audio file bundled with the project: the Jeopardy! think music.
 It starts playing on the first user interaction (browsers require a gesture before autoplaying audio) and gradually speeds up as you progress through the questions.
 By question 8 or 9 the music is noticeably fast.
-This was added purely for comedic effect but it turned out to be the feature people mention most when they share the link.
+It turned out to be the feature people mention most when they share the link.

 Design